cedardb/docs/content/cookbook/importing_from_postgresql.md

 pg_dump --schema-only postgres > schema.sql
 ```

+{{< callout type="info" >}}
-NB: postgres is the default database into which new tables are inserted.
-Replace with other database in above command if applicable.
+`postgres` is the default database into which PostgreSQL inserts new tables.
+Replace with other database in above command if you want to export the tables of a different database.
+{{< /callout >}}

 ### Adapt the dumped schema
-CedarDB does not support some settings PostgreSQL tries to set.
+CedarDB does not yet support some settings PostgreSQL tries to set.
 Remove them from the schema dump for now by running the following three `sed` commands:
 ```shell
 sed -i.bak 's/^SET.*$//g' schema.sql
 sed -i.bak 's/.*set_config.*//g' schema.sql
 sed -i.bak 's/^ALTER TABLE .* OWNER TO .*//g' schema.sql
 ```

 ### Remove unsupported data types
 CedarDB doesn't support some data types yet, especially no auto generated series.
 For now remove them, by manually editing schema.sql.